Are you familiar with Return of Premium Life Insurance?

+Are you familiar with Return of Premium Life Insurance?

 After running multiple life insurance quotes, the return of life premium term life insurance is significantly more expensive per year.
 For a 30-year term life policy with a $1,000,000 face value, a regular term life insurance policy costs a little over $700/year in premiums.
 On the other hand, the same policy with the return of premium rider costs nearly $1,200/year.

 This is a 65% increase in price.
 Although the return of premium policy has the enormous benefit of returning your premiums.
 Furthermore, experienced investors may be inclined to tell you to go with the regular term life insurance.
-Also highly recommend investing the difference.
+I also highly recommend investing in the difference.

 However, to make that a profitable decision, you would need to get a steady 10% increase in your investments.
 However, this would prove difficult.
 In short, a return of premium policy is worth the increase in cost if there is a good chance that you will outlive your term policy.

 The price example we gave above was a 30-year term policy.
 However, the return of premium policies is more popular for shorter policies.
 This is because the more likely you are to outlive your policy, the more it makes sense to get a return of premium plan.

 Therefore, for people in good health that have taken out, say, a 15-year term policy to cover their mortgage, a return of premium policy may be the smartest option.
 This way, they are covered for the duration of their mortgage.
 Also, if they outlive their term policy, which is likely, then they are refunded.